The oldest national park

 On the way back we stopped in Tjentište to check the biggest attraction of the settlement: the Valley of Heroes memorial commemorating Battle of Sutjeska from World War II.

 We stopped on the parking to let our car’s engine to cool down and we walked to a viewpoint.
 Based on the size of the parking area, Dragoš Sedlo is pretty crowded place in summer.
 The short path leads you to the viewpoint on top of a cliff with the view to Perućica primeval forest.
-You can also see from here Skakavac (i.e. grashopper) waterfall that is one of the highest in Bosnia measuring about 75 m.
+You can also see from here Skakavac (i.e. grasshopper) waterfall that is one of the highest in Bosnia measuring about 75 m.
 Skakavac is a popular name for waterfalls as there is a waterfall with the same name next to Sarajevo that is 98 m high and definitely worth a short hike.
-After the short stop we continued up towards Prijevor.
+After a short stop, we continued up towards Prijevor.
 On this section of the road there were some viewpoints, but very limited.
-Basically whole road from the village is simply a forest road with no views.
+Basically, the whole road from the village is simply a forest road with no views.

 Hike to the highest peak of Bosnia

-For the first time we saw the highest peak of the country, Maglić (2386 m a.s.l.).
+For the first time, we saw the highest peak of the country, Maglić (2386 meter a.s.l.).
 Our first destination was Trnovačko lake in Montenegro and from there we wanted to continue to Maglić.
-As it was early spring in the mountains we were prepared that we can’t reach the peak of Maglić due to big amount of snow covering the trail, but we thought we will go as far as we safely can.
+As it was early spring in the mountains we were prepared that we can’t reach the peak of Maglić due to the big amount of snow covering the trail, but we thought we will go as far as we safely can.

 A beautiful lake in Montenegro

 The lake lies in the middle of the mountains.
-As we arrived in spring ,we saw many flowers blossoming around the lake.
+As we arrived in spring, we saw many flowers blossoming around the lake.
 Flower carpet was covering the ground.
-Water in the lake was still too cold for a longer swim, but in summer it should get warm as the lake is shallow.
+Water in the lake was still too cold for a long swim, but in summer it should get warm as the lake is shallow.

 At first, it goes through a forest and that is the only steep part.
 After the forest, you can enjoy the views to even more peaks than from lake’s elevation.
 And the lake water has very cool colors when seen from here.

 So even if you don’t plan to hike all the 5 km from the lake to Maglić, it’s still worth to go a bit up and see the lake from this perspective.
-When we reached altitude of about 2000 m, trail was covered by snow.
-First we continued up, but it kept getting worse, so at some point we decided to go below the elevation of snow and enjoy the views while soaking up the sun.
+When we reached the altitude of about 2000 m, the trail was covered by snow.
+First, we continued up, but it kept getting worse, so at some point, we decided to go below the elevation of snow and enjoy the views while soaking up the sun.